sp2728/WSD-Mini-Project-1/gitFlow.md

   ```
   brew install gitflow
   ```
 - On widows you will need to download and install the gitflow.
+Gitflow is already installed in most recent git versions.

+## Workflow